Particle.news

 Charges Dropped Against Georgia Woman Arrested After Miscarriage

-• Selena Chandler-Scott, a 24-year-old Georgia woman, was arrested after a miscarriage and charged with concealing a death and abandoning a body.
+• Selena Chandler-Scott, a 24-year-old Georgia woman, was arrested after a miscarriage and accused of improperly disposing of fetal remains in a dumpster.